nuts-foundation/nuts-specification/rfc/rfc0XX-discovery-service.md

 When only the full list is available, clients need to validate and re-index (for fulltext search) all presentations.
 By having the server return only new presentations instead, clients can only process those new entries.

-### Timestamp implementation
+### Tag implementation

-The timestamp is specified as an opaque value (number).
+The tag is specified as an opaque value (JSON string).
 It is up to server to decide how to implement this.

 One way to implement this is to use a [Lamport timestamp](https://en.wikipedia.org/wiki/Lamport_timestamp) which is incremented for every presentation received.
 That way, timestamps unambiguously reference the last presentation the client received.